floesche/R-workshops/README.md

 In this presentation [Frank Loesche](https://www.cognovo.eu/frank-loesche) highlights some best practices regarding the workflow in an exploratory data analysis.
 These best practices are implemented and heavily rely on [tidyverse](http://tidyverse.org) packages.
 This introduction was given on 16/03/2017 as part of [CogNovo's WHAT's UP](https://CogNovo.eu/whats-up)

+The workshop has the same underlying principle as David Robinson makes in his article [Teach the tidyverse to beginners](http://varianceexplained.org/r/teach-tidyverse/): tidyverse is an alternative to base-R in teaching data manipulation and allows a very concise method of documenting the changes in data throught code.

 ### Presentation

 - The talk is in [doc/DataWorkflow.pdf](doc/DataWorkflow.pdf)